The Venice of South America

 We wandered past the original slave home, where the poor Africans were whipped.

-A sad part of the history.
+A sad part of history.

 Next stop was for some indigenous wares.